Description of specialty

 - metabolic bone disease.

-About 10 million people (opens PDF, 170KB) in the UK have a RMD.
+About 17 million people in the UK have a RMD.
 A significant number of RMDs also affect other organ systems such as the lung, kidney, skin, eye, nervous system and gut.
 Many of these disorders need to be diagnosed by a rheumatologist as knowledge of RMDs is not extensive among non-specialist doctors.

 Rheumatology is a multidisciplinary specialty and rheumatologists work in close liaison with other medical specialists and healthcare professionals.
 Care is delivered by the team.
 Work takes place either in a hospital or community setting, though most work usually spans both.
 Rheumatology services need to link closely with orthopaedics and other musculoskeletal services.
 However, strong links with other medical specialties and their support services are also required for patients with inflammatory and autoimmune diseases receiving rheumatological care.
 Training for paediatric and adolescent rheumatology is based within paediatrics, although adult rheumatologists should be aware of the conditions that affect children in order to take part in the transitional care of older adolescents and young adults.